Qbix/Db/README.md

+Got it!
+Let's add emojis relevant to the context of database operations and programming.
+Here’s the updated documentation with appropriate emojis:

-## Database abstraction layer
+## 📊 Database Abstraction Layer

 Qbix provides excellent facilities for using databases.
 There are several reasons to use them in your app, including:

-- Automatically sanitizing database queries to prevent SQL injection attacks.
+- 🔒 Automatically sanitizing database queries to prevent SQL injection attacks.
 Without this, you might expose your site to serious security risks.
-- It fires Qbix's events, allowing you to attach a hook wherever you may need it later, such as for logging database queries or to implement sharding.
+- ⚙️ It fires Qbix's events, allowing you to attach a hook wherever you may need it later, such as for logging database queries or to implement sharding.
-- Writes correct SQL code for you, and uses the PHP compiler to ensure correct syntax, even with arbitrary expressions.
+- 🛠️ Writes correct SQL code for you and uses the PHP compiler to ensure correct syntax, even with arbitrary expressions.

 Qbix also provides an <a href="#models">object-relational mapping layer</a>.
 Using this layer will let you use many kinds of databases for persistence, and your social apps can be designed to scale horizontally and handle millions of users out of the box.

 For now, only MySQL is supported.
 If you'd like to contribute to the project, you are more than welcome to write an adapter for your favorite DBMS, such as PostgreSQL, SQLite, or Riak!

-### Connections
+### 🔌 Connections

 Your app can have one or more database connections, which you would normally set up in the `"Db"/"connections"` config field.
 Note that this information might be different for each development machine, and therefore connections should be specified in the `APP_DIR/local/app.json` config file.
 Here is an example: